May 8, 2017

-Mindfulness Clinic.
-Interns may be trained to offer mindfulness skills or offer groups and workshops designed to reduce stress, manage anxiety, and regulate emotions in the agency's Mindfulness Clinic.
+Mindfulness Center.
+Interns may be trained to offer mindfulness skills or offer groups and workshops designed to reduce stress, manage anxiety, and regulate emotions in the agency's Mindfulness Center.

 Teaching.
 Interns normally have the opportunity to co-teach an undergraduate course: ED PS 3010, Multicultural Issues.

 Supervision.
 Interns supervise the clinical work of doctoral students in the University's counseling psychology program.
 They participate in a weekly Supervision of Supervision Training Seminar.

 Collaborative Outreach & Consultation.
 Interns have numerous opportunities to provide outreach and consultation services to academic departments and campus organizations.
 Interns also develop and carry out a Diversity Initiative across the year, reaching out to a traditionally underserved population of interest.

 Research Support.
 Membership on the UCC Research Team is offered, as well as time allocated to work on your dissertation or other research, initiate new projects, and prepare paper presentations and manuscripts for publication.

 The staff members at UCC are committed to training and will invest in you and your experiences.
 Please explore our web site fully so that you can become familiar with the available training opportunities.
 You may want to obtain an overview of the University of Utah by reading about recent University events online at www.unews.utah.edu.
 You also may want to explore diverse aspects of Salt Lake City by visiting the main Diversity Page at our web site.
 Finally, please check out our UCC Facebook page, linked below.